 - The strength of the connections between the cohort and how the candidates form a strong bond and support each other.
 At least one person on the current programme gained a new job through another connection on the programme – the power of the network.

-If the above has piqued your interest and you would like to find out more, please message me or you can book a meeting with the team on our website www.co-founders.co.
+If the above has piqued your interest and you would like to find out more here.

 Co-Founders is a free programme that is helping create a foundation of innovators, entrepreneurs and start-ups for the future of Northern Ireland.
-I started this blog with a quote from Sun Tzu and I will end with one: “Opportunities multiply as they are seized” so as you start planning for 2021, I would encourage you to just GO FOR IT!
-Apply here by Monday 8th February 2021.
+I started this blog with a quote from Sun Tzu and I will end with one: “Opportunities multiply as they are seized”.

 Still curious?
 Here is some recommended reading for people thinking about applying for the programme and some video testimonials from past teams.